Growth Trends for Related Jobs

 Job Growth Trend

 The number of anchor jobs is on the decline.
-The number of radio and television announcer jobs is expected to be 11 percent less in 2026 than it was in 2016, according to the Bureau of Labor Statistics.
-This is due to consolidation of broadcast stations, resulting in the need for fewer anchors.
+The number of radio and television announcer jobs is expected to be 6 percent more in 2030 than it was in 2020, according to the Bureau of Labor Statistics.
+In part, this is due to consolidation of broadcast stations, resulting in the need for fewer anchors.
 Radio stations are using more pre-recorded announcements rather than relying as heavily on on-air anchors, which also reduces the need for anchors.

 - Forbes: Megyn Kelly's Move To NBC Will Likely Make Her The World's Highest-Paid Female News Anchor